graphistry/graphistry-js/DEVELOP.md

 lerna publish #  if failed: lerna publish from-package
 ```

+4. Merge the PR in github

+This publishes ghpages

-4. Most likely, you also want to update version dependencies in:
+5. Most likely, you also want to update version dependencies in:

 * pivot-app
 * viz-app